 1. You must have rights to the data.

 These are your customers, or they are the customers of your client whom you are advertising for.
-You’re not scraping data or compiling a list of people who have no Within your ad set, you can further narrow targeting by adding a connection to a page, app, or event that you control. to your business.
+You’re not scraping data or compiling a list of people who have no connection to your business.

 2. You can only use a customer’s data for a custom audience until they opt-out.

 These are people who have opted into receiving messages from you.
 Once they opt out, they need to be removed from your targeting.

 3. You won’t grant access to these audiences to parties who have no rights to them.

 If you have multiple clients in the same industry, you can’t share or use this data across accounts unless you have the rights to this data for that particular business (see #1 and #2).